YoniTi/OWE11-RNA-Seq-Workflow/README.md

   `$ snakemake {optional parameters}`

-To run the complete workflow use `snakemake report`
+To run the complete workflow use `$ snakemake report`

-To visualize the workflow in a pdf use `snakemake visualize`
+To visualize the workflow in a pdf use `$ snakemake visualize`

 After running the workflow you can find a `report.txt` file in the root of the project directory.